 Our structured General gymnastics programme is for boys and girls of all abilities from ages 5 to 16.
 The children will learn a variety of gymnastics skills on various apparatus in a fun, friendly and safe environment, with support from our British Gymnastics qualified coaches.
-Throughout the year, gymnasts will learn new skills and routines, and work towards the British Gymnastics Proficiency Badges.
+Throughout the year, gymnasts will learn new skills and routines, and work towards the British Gymnastics Proficiency Awards as well as the Leaps & Bounds floor badges.
 Gymnasts will also have the opportunity to display their talents to their parents on the last day of term.
 This always good for parents to see their child’s development and progress.

 5:30pm – 6:30pm (Ages 7+)